 Treating Thyroid Disorders

 Thyroid disorders that cause sluggish thyroid function are treated with natural or synthetic replacement of T3 and T4 hormones.
-Endocrinologists carefully monitor blood tests and adjust dosage accordingly.
+Endocrinologists carefully monitor thyroid blood tests and adjust dosage accordingly.
 Many patients report successful weight management once their medication reaches optimal levels.
 Graves’ disease treatment is aimed at managing the symptoms associated with the illness.
 Treatments include beta blockers, anti-thyroid medications and radioactive iodine treatment, which may return metabolic processes to normal rates.